Tunisia Country Commercial Guide

 Banking Systems

-The Tunisian banking sector is composed of 30 banks, 12 of which are publicly traded on the Tunisian stock market.
-There are six state-owned banks of which Société Tunisienne de Banque (STB), Banque Nationale Agricole (BNA), and Banque de l’Habitat (BH) are among the largest in the country.
-Per the 2021 Central Bank of Tunisia (CBT) report on banking supervision, state-owned banks collectively represent 36.6% of banking assets, 40.3% of banking sector credits, and 29.8% of banking sector deposits.
-The CBT strictly regulates the country’s banks.
+The banking sector is composed of 29 banks, 12 of which are publicly traded on the stock market.
+There are five state-owned banks led by Société Tunisienne de Banque (STB), Banque Nationale Agricole (BNA), and Banque de l’Habitat (BH).
+Per the CBT’s 2023 report on banking supervision, state-owned banks collectively represent 36.1% of banking assets, 38.9% of banking sector credits, and 29.2% of banking sector deposits.
 The CBT insists bank reserves and balance sheets comply with international standards.
-All Tunisian banks are under pressure to improve their performance and balance sheets.
-Recent bank actions include continued reductions in non-performing loan (NPL) ratios, implementation of tighter credit risk controls, enhanced recovery procedures, and upgrades of under-developed IT applications.
+Banks are working to reduce non-performing loan (NPL) ratios, implement tighter credit risk controls, enhance recovery procedures, and upgrade under-developed IT applications.

-Parliament adopted a new Central Bank Statute in May 2016, as well as laws regarding recapitalization of BH and STB in August 2015.
-Other recent reforms include mandates for financial stability, consumer protection, and emergency liquidity assistance to insolvent banks, as well as a macro-prudential oversight committee to ensure the banking system’s overall stability.
+Recent reforms include mandates for financial stability, consumer protection, and emergency liquidity assistance to insolvent banks, as well as the creation of a macro-prudential oversight committee to ensure the banking system’s overall stability.

-Despite these reforms, the Tunisian banking system remains fragile.
-According to the CBT banking supervision report, the overall capital adequacy ratio of the Tunisian banking system, which measures the ratio of banks’ capital to their risk, stood at 13.4% in 2021, over the regulatory requirement of 10%.
-NPLs rose to 13.1% of total loans by value in 2021.
+Despite these reforms, the banking system remains fragile.
+According to the CBT banking supervision report, the overall capital adequacy ratio of the banking system, which measures the ratio of banks’ capital to their risk, stood at 14.5% in 2023, over the regulatory requirement of 10%.
+NPLs rose to 13.6% of total loans by value in 2023.

 Foreign Exchange Controls